ytiurin/html5tooltipsjs/README.md

 });
 ```

-You can add even more explanation text to the tooltip.
-It would appear when user focus on the target element.
-This best fits to explain text input fields and content editable areas.
-You can even add html tags to format text and put links inside the tooltip.
+You can add even more explanation text to a tooltip, which shows up only when user focus on a target element.
+This feature is designed to explain text input fields and content editable areas.
+You can even use html formatting

 ```javascript
 html5tooltips({